ide-stories/vscode-stories/README.md

 ![stories UI](readme-pics/location.png)

-You can click the button or open up the panel to access the stories.
-Once you have that open up, you can click on anyone's profile picture, and you'll be shown a file of what they're currently working on!
+You can click on the button or open up the panel to access the stories.
+Once you have that open up, you can click over anyone's profile picture that are visible in story snippet, and you'll be shown a file of what they're currently working on!

 ![stories view](readme-pics/view.png)

-To upload your own story, click the Create Story button on the bottom right.
+To upload your own story, click on the "Create Story" button in the right bottom of the VS Code screen..

 ![stories upload](readme-pics/upload.png)

-And you've just uploaded your very own story!
+And you have just uploaded your very own story!

 ## Other code